nrfconnect/sdk-nrfxlib/softdevice_controller/doc/isochronous_channels.rst

 The following logical flow demonstrates how to send time-synchronized SDUs on multiple CISes or BISes:

 1. Provide the controller with an SDU for one of the CISes or BISes using the time of arrival method.
 #.
-Issue the HCI LE Read ISO TX sync command on the CIS or BIS where the SDU was sent.
+Issue the HCI VS ISO Read TX Timestamp command on the CIS or BIS where the SDU was sent.
    The command obtains the timestamp that was assigned to that SDU.
 #.
 Provide the controller with the SDUs for the remaining CISes or BISes using the timestamp method with the obtained timestamp.